google/earthenterprise/docs/geedocs/docsrc/answer/googleEarthEnterpriseClient/whatisEC.rst

       internal servers only or can layer their data on top of Google’s global database of satellite imagery and mapping information.

-      Google Earth EC is not part of the OpenGEE project, and can be downloaded separately `here. <https://github.com/google/earthenterprise/wiki/Google-Earth-Enterprise-Client-(EC)>`_
+      Google Earth EC is not part of the Open GEE project, and can be downloaded separately `here. <https://github.com/google/earthenterprise/wiki/Google-Earth-Enterprise-Client-(EC)>`_

 .. |Google logo| image:: ../../art/common/googlelogo_color_260x88dp.png